 Whether it be fasting or giving up something else, the idea is to be intentional and make room for God.

-Some people choose to give up a meal or a certain type of food during Lent and other decide to give up other things.
+Some people choose to give up a meal or a certain type of food during Lent and others may decide to give up other things.

-If you decide to fast, make sure you do not have any medical contraindications before doing so– this is the nurse in me needing to educate.
+If you decide to fast, make sure you do not have any medical contraindications before doing so– this is the registered nurse in me needing to educate.
 It’s important to ensure your health safety and get clearance from your healthcare provider if you have any chronic illnesses.
+Some people have medical conditions that make fasting unwise, and that’s okay.
+Caring for your health is honoring to God too.

 Some other things you can give up during Lent can include social media, complaining, sleeping in late, etc. Whatever is something you personally struggle with can be something you can give to the Lord to help you draw closer to Him.

-I know for me, esepcially lately, I have been spending too much time on social media, especially Facebook just scrolling through.
+I know for me, especially lately, I have been spending too much time on social media, especially Facebook just scrolling through.
 Anyone else seem to have that same problem?

 I currently use a Kindle for my Bible reading and the Kindle app feature on my phone syncs with the Kindle, so I can read even when I’m on the go with my phone and it will sync to my Kindle when I read at home.